Street art: Early iconic works

 The northwest wall of the intersection at Houston Street and the Bowery in New York City has been a target of artists since the 1970s.
 The site, now sometimes referred to as the Bowery Mural, originated as a derelict wall that graffiti artists used freely.
 Keith Haring once commandeered the wall for his use in 1982.
 After Haring, a stream of well-known street artists followed, until the wall had gradually taken on prestigious status.
 By 2008, the wall became privately managed and made available to artists by commission or invitation only.

 A series of murals by René Moncada began appearing on the streets of SoHo in the late 1970s emblazoned with the words I AM THE BEST ARTIST.
 René has described the murals as a thumb in the nose to the art community he felt he had helped pioneer but by which he later felt ignored by.
 Recognized as an early act of "art provocation", they were a topic of conversation and debate at the time; related legal conflicts raised discussion about intellectual property, artist's rights and the First Amendment.
 The ubiquitous murals also became a popular backdrop to photographs taken by tourists and art students, as well as for advertising layouts and Hollywood films.

 IATBA murals were often defaced, only to be repainted by René.

 Franco the Great, also known as the "Picasso of Harlem" is another world famous street artist internationally known also for his New Art form.
 There were riots in the streets when Martin Luther King Jr. was assassinated in 1968.
-Harlem business owners retaliated by installing drab-looking metal gates on their storefronts.
+Harlem business owners retaliated by installing drab-looking metal gates on their store fronts.
 Franco decided to turn a negative into a positive by developing a new art form on the steel gates in 1978.
-He has painted over 200 gates from the west to the east side of 125th street on Sundays since then, when stores are closed."
+He has painted over 200 gates from the west to the east side of 125th street on Sundays since then, when stores are closed.
 125th Street in Harlem is unofficially known as "Franco's Blvd" because of his magnificent paintings on the metal business gates.